amplituda/doc-gen/README.md

 ### removeTopHeading

-This option will remove level 1 headings from the package readmes.
-Wil default to `true`, because most packages have the package name as the first heading and the `vcl-doc-client` does already display the package name above the readme.
+With this option, all level 1 headings from the package readme files are removed.
+Defaults to `true`, because most packages have the package name as the first heading and the `vcl-doc-client` does already display the package name above the readme.

 **Default:** `removeTopHeading: true`